hilmanski/simple-draw-editor/README.md

 ## DOING

+-   Element order, very important, could be ruled at "Sidebar" maybe there's a fature in draggable for order (but dragged on sidebar) save two separate object? research first how other people do it

+(on hold)

 -   Shape
     -   change property: width, height, color, border, radius
     -   Circle, Square

 ## TODO

--   Element order, very important, could be ruled at "Sidebar" maybe there's a fature in draggable for order (but dragged on sidebar) save two separate object? research first how other people do it
+-   Change Draggable with dndkit, as long as code stillr eadable ?
 -   refactor default value: at ElementGenerator and each of XSetting useState must be from 1 source of truth
 -   Shape:: can resized by drag corner